Dar es Salaam

 'Oh yes, yes, no problems.
 No problems.'

 It's hell when you can't speak the language, and English speakers are few in Tanzania, Kishswahili being the main language.
-I was taken into a small office.
+I was led into a small office.

 'Dar Express?'
 I asked.
 'You're sure this is the Dar Express because I only want that bus.'

-It was a fight to stand still when I got out of the car, touts were on me immediately and people of all colors pushed past me with their bulky suitcases, cramming through the narrow turnstiles to where the buses stood rumbling and smoking at the back of the station.
-We fell back as buses roared out of the lot to the jammed highway, where cops with whistles directed traffic through the swirling dust, waving the buses out of the station with one hand and holding back traffic with the other.
-I held my hand over my mouth from the dust and dug into my purse for my ear plugs.
+It was a fight to stand still when I got out of the car, touts were on me immediately and people of all colors pushed past me with their bulky suitcases, squeezing through narrow turnstiles to where buses stood rumbling and smoking at the back of the station and falling back as buses roared out of the lot to the jammed highway, where cops with whistles directed traffic through the swirling dust, waving buses out of the station with one hand and holding back traffic with the other.
+I held my hand over my mouth for the grit while I dug into my purse for my ear plugs.

-A porter reached for my suitcase after I showed him my ticket and said, 'come.'
-I ran after him through the turnstiles, pushing and shoving my way through in order to keep up with him.
-He stopped in front of a roaring double-decker orange affair and pointed.
+A tout reached for my suitcase after I showed him my ticket and said, 'come' and I ran after him through the turnstiles, pushing and shoving my way through the throngs of flesh in order to keep up with him.
+He stopped in front of a roaring double-decker orange bus and pointed.
 'This your bus.'
-The 'Video Express' was jammed to the ceiling with people and luggage, but nevermind I had to put my earplugs in because the roar from all the buses was deafening.
+The 'Video Express' was jammed to the ceiling with people and luggage, but nevermind, I had to put my earplugs in because the roar from all the buses was deafening.
 A huge, burly fellow strode over and looked at my ticket and jerked his thumb to the door of the bus.

 'Moshi!
-Moshi!' he turned and shouted to the crowds.
+Moshi!' he turned, shouting to the crowds.

 'Is this the Dar Express?
 Hey, is this the Dar Express?'
 I shouted.
-He didn't answer, so I turned to the porter.
+I stepped up and looked inside the bus and there wasn't enough room for a starving chicken to sit down.
+I turned to my tout.

 'This isn't the bus I wanted!
 I want to go back to the office!
 There's no way I'm getting on this piece of shit!'